chami98/Haulmatic-Task/README.md

 # ASE Coding Project

+The project is deployed and accessible at [https://haulmatic-task.web.app/](https://haulmatic-task.web.app/).

 ## Front End (React)

 The Front End part of the project is implemented using React.js with Redux for state management.
 It includes: